-These BBQ Beef and Quinoa baby meatloaf muffins make a delicious, healthy, and protein packed dinner.
-Baked in muffin tins and super easy to prepare, you can serve this mini kid-friendly meatloaf as a main dish or make it ahead of time as a freezer meal!
-Super moist and made without breadcrumbs. {Gluten-free}
+These BBQ meatloaf muffins made with beef and quinoa make a delicious, healthy, and protein-packed dinner for the whole family!
+Baked in muffin tins and ready in just 40 minutes, you can serve this mini kid-friendly meatloaf as a main dish or make it ahead of time as a freezer meal!
+Each one is super moist, and they’re made without breadcrumbs, so they’re gluten-free, too!

 Table of Contents

-Serve these healthy meatloaf muffins as an easy dinner alongside these roasted garlic potatoes and roasted ranch carrots for a well balanced meal, or pop them in lunchboxes to add some protein to these Sweet Potato Kale Bowls.
+Serve this mini meatloaf recipe as an easy dinner with healthy roasted potatoes and roasted ranch carrots for a well-balanced meal, or pop them in lunchboxes to add some extra protein to these sweet potato kale bowls.
 They also make a great finger food for babies and toddlers!

-For more quinoa and beef recipes, be sure to also check out this Beef and Quinoa Healthy Chili Recipe and Ground Beef and Quinoa Taco Bowls.
+For more quinoa and beef recipes, be sure to also check out this Quinoa Chili with Meat and Ground Beef Quinoa Bowl!

-- Perfectly Portioned: Because these mini meatloaves are made in a muffin pan, they’re the perfect portion for little ones (and they love them!) and you can easily serve them up to adults too.
-They cook much faster than regular meatloaf and are fun to make and eat!
+- Perfect Size: Because these mini meatloaves are made in a muffin pan, they’re the perfect individual servings for little ones (and they love them!) and you can easily serve them to adults too.
+Since they’re smaller, they also cook much faster than regular meatloaf and are fun to make and eat!

-- Make-ahead: I love to have a batch of these muffins on hand since they keep well in the fridge for easy lunches and are also freezer-friendly too.
-These tasty little bites make dinner time so much easier!
+- Make-ahead: I love to have a batch of these meatloaf muffins on hand since they keep well in the fridge for easy lunches and are also freezer-friendly.
+They make dinner time so much easier!

 - Beef: Use extra lean ground beef to reduce saturated fat.
 You can also sub in ground turkey or chicken.